material-components/material-components-flutter/docs/components/README.md

 # Component Docs

-Documents in this directory are engineering guidance for building components that are not included in the `material.dart` library in Flutter.
+Documents in this directory are engineering guidance for components in the `material.dart` library in Flutter (best viewed on [material.io](https://material.io/develop/flutter/components/floating-action-buttons), as well as components not included in the library (e.g. backdrop).